Quotas for File Systems and Storage

 - See /usr/gapps, /usr/gdata File Systems and /usr/gapps File System for details.

-- High Performance Storage System (HPSS) archival storage is available on all LC production systems.
+- High Performance Archival Storage System (HPSS) is available on all LC production systems.

-- For more information, see EZSTORAGE, Archival HPSS Storage, and the HPSS User Manual.
+- For more information, see Using LC Archival Storage or Archival HPSS Storage

 File System Status